dragon-realms/dr-lich/README.md

 Set up dependency in SF https://github.com/rpherbig/dr-scripts/wiki/First-Time-Setup steps 1-3

-While connected through SF, run ;e toggle_lich_fork
+While connected through SF, run ;e use_lich_fork

 that should take 5-10 seconds to swap the version of Lich you're on.
-Run that command again at any time to toggle back.
+Run ;e use_lich_main at any time to toggle back.
 Then you're basically done with SF. close out if it.

 ## Genie-specific instructions
 Get your genie client open